-We acknowledge the collaboration and exchange with CARE Peru, the Glacier and Lakes Evaluation Office of the National Water Authority (ANA) and the National Institute for Glacier and Mountain Ecosystem Research (INAIGEM), as well as with

-555 the local residents.
-We thank Marcelo Somos-Valenzuela for facilitating data on population distribution in Huaraz.
-Finally, we would like to acknowledge the constructive review comments by Dmitry Petrakov and Marcus Nüsser, and the comments by and exchange with Will Frank, Rupert Stuart-Smith and Gerard Roe, which all helped to improve the paper.
+Acknowledgements.
+We acknowledge the collaboration and exchange with CARE Peru, the Glacier and Lakes Evaluation Office of the National Water Authority (ANA), and the National Institute for Glacier and Mountain Ecosystem Research (INAIGEM), as well as with the local residents.
+We thank Marcelo Somos-Valenzuela for facilitating data collection on population distribution in Huaraz.
+The study was supported by the Project AguaFuturo funded by the Swiss National Science Foundation (project no. 205121L\166272).
+Furthermore, we would like to acknowledge the constructive review comments by Dmitry Petrakov and Marcus Nüsser and the comments by and exchange with Will Frank, Rupert Stuart-Smith, and Gerard Roe, which all helped to improve the paper.
+Finally, we also acknowledge exchange on Loss and Damage with colleagues of the Loss&Damage Network (@LossDamage).